Ozempic Side Effects

 FDA Warnings and Actions for Ozempic

-In late 2023, the FDA began investigating reports of suicidal ideation, alopecia (hair loss) and aspiration after it identified potential risks in its July to September 2023 FDA Adverse Event Reporting System (FAERS) data.
-In early January 2024, the agency ruled there wasn’t sufficient evidence to link Ozempic to suicidal thoughts, but it continues to investigate.
+In late 2023, the FDA began investigating reports of suicidal thoughts, hair loss and aspiration.
+It found potential risks in its July to September 2023 FAERS data.
+In early January 2024, the agency found no evidence linking Ozempic to suicidal thoughts, but it continues to investigate.

 On Sept.
-28, 2023, the FDA updated Ozempic’s label, acknowledging the potentially life-threatening side effect of ileus, or blockage of the intestines.
+28, 2023, the FDA updated Ozempic’s label.
+It acknowledged the risk of ileus, a life-threatening intestinal blockage.
 People have filed Ozempic lawsuits after they suffered gastroparesis (paralyzed stomach), excessive vomiting, intestinal blockages and ileus.

 “We’re alleging that the Defendants knew or should have known that these drugs could cause what’s called gastroparesis, ileus and intestinal blockages, and they failed to properly warn the American population about it,” Sedgh said.